dex73xp/pychess/README.md

 # pychess
-A Python chess library for mycollege
+A Python chess library for my college